akirov/StreamingMedian/Readme.md

 ========================

 A data structure containing a set of numbers (sample) with two operations:
-- add a number to the sample set
+- insert a number into the sample set
 - calculate the median of the set